sonlast/Madlibs_Game_Project/README.md

 you can download the game in zip file... or copy the code in it for your own use.

 this is just a demonstration code for a madlibsgame in PYTHON.

+the IDE is use is PyCharm by Jetbrains